 The Internet Skills and Awareness Curriculum

-We believe that students, staff, and parents can work together to keep ourselves informed and safe as our digital age continues to create new opportunities and challenges.
+We believe that students, staff, and parents can work together to keep them informed and safe as our digital age continues to create new opportunities and challenges.

 Students are also taught to evaluate websites.
 View this “Website Evaluation Guide”

 - Common Sense Media – Parent Concerns and Internet Safety

 - Common Sense Media – Parenting Tips

 - Common Sense Media - Conversation Cases for Families